DONATE GOODS FOR VILLAGE SCHOOLS

 Please donate furnishings, goods, and books to our charity

-HEAPS Australia receives regular donations of second-hand office and classroom furnishings.
-These are kindly stored for free in 3 sheds at Storage King, Perth Airport as a humanitarian partnership.
-Swire Shipping Liner Service operated by the China Navigation Company Pte Ltd (CNCo) formed a long-term working partnership with HEAPS where they regularly assist with sea containers and sea freight from Australia to Papua New Guinea.
-Without both Companies wonderful support, this project would not be possible.
-We are now into our 6th year of gifting.
+In order to assist these schools, HEAPS Australia receives regular donations of second-hand office and classroom furnishings.
+They are stored at Storage King Perth Airport through our Support Partnership.
+Then, they were packed tightly into a sea container and sailed to Papua New Guinea.
+Swire Shipping Liner Service, operated by the China Navigation Company Pte Ltd (CNCo), has a long-term working partnership with HEAPS.
+They assist by providing free sea freight for their loaned sea containers.
+Without both companies’ wonderful support, this project would not be possible.

 OUR GENEROUS DONORS